PetrSeifert/AI-Digi-Ellie/README.md

 Once the bot is running:
 1. Join a voice channel
 2. Use the `/joinvoice` command to make the bot join your channel
-3. The bot will now speak its responses using TTS
+3. Use the `/record` command to start recording
+4. Use the `/stoprecord` command to stop recording and get transcription
+5. The bot will transcribe the recorded audio and display the results

 ## Project Structure